Patsy Corcoran

-Patrick Corcoran (16 June 1893 – 1967) was a Scottish professional footballer who played as an outside right for Clyde, Celtic and Hamilton Academical in the Scottish Football League and for Plymouth Argyle in the English Football League.
+Patrick Corcoran (16 June 1893 – 1967) was a Scottish professional footballer who played as an outside right for Clyde, Celtic, and Hamilton Academical in the Scottish Football League and for Plymouth Argyle in the English Football League.

 Career

 Corcoran was born in Glasgow.
-He was on the books of Clyde for several years and won a Glasgow Cup with the club in 1914 but played on on loan with various clubs including Celtic and Hamilton Academical, where he then had a permanent (though still fairly brief) spell.
+He was on the books of Clyde for several years and won a Glasgow Cup with the club in 1914 but played on loan with various clubs including Celtic and Hamilton Academical, where he then had a permanent (though still fairly brief) spell.

 He moved to England in late 1920 to play for Plymouth Argyle.
 He made 198 appearances for the club in all competitions over six seasons, the last of which came in December 1925; he remained with the club til the following summer but was recovering from appendicitis.
 In 1923 he was selected for the Home Scots v Anglo-Scots international trial match alongside Plymouth teammate Fred Craig (with whom he had also played at Hamilton), though neither would gain a full cap.

 He then spent a short period at Torquay United, then still a Southern League club, before joining Luton Town, but is believed not to have played for either in competitive fixtures.
 He returned to Scotland for additional fleeting spells at Bathgate and East Stirlingshire.